Skip to main content

 • Park at Main and 112th

 The City of Bellevue is updating the master plan for Ashwood Park!
 We are committed to collaborating with the community on a successful master plan update that will guide long-term redevelopment.
-The new plan is anticipated to take about two years to complete.

 Current Status